Check out our News page for the 5th annual VisionBowl

 We advocate for our clients.

-We encourage prevention through annual eye exams.
+We encourage prevention by advocating for everyone to get an annual eye exam.

 We provide prevention screenings and information annually to more than 3,500 county residents of all ages.